k8snetworkplumbingwg/multus-cni/docs/development.md

 ## How do I submit an issue?

-Use GitHub as normally, you'll be presented with an option to submit a issue or enhancement request.
+Use GitHub as normally, you'll be presented with an option to submit an issue or enhancement request.

 Issues are considered stale after 90 days.
 After which, the maintainers reserve the right to close an issue.